 In these desperate circumstances I often would rush through the educate part of AEIOU because I knew that if action wasn’t taken quickly on some dire problems that people would start quitting en masse.
 I would tell a story of a possible action and ask if that would make sense here but I’d try to strongly nudge them in that direction for the sake of expediency.
 Maybe this was just a lose-lose situation, but none of these actions that were discussed ever actually happened in part because when we rushed through educate people didn’t really feel bought into what the action was about or how it dealt with the problem or if we were really strong enough to pull it off.
 Everybody kept quitting from the job stress before any action could come together.

 For an action to really work it has to really come from what your coworkers believe and want to do, and rushing through educate ends up undermining their ability to come to their own conclusions.
-One lesson from this experience is that even if you’re in a lose-lose situation, hurrying things along isn’t gonna help either and maybe it’s better to give each part of AEIOU it’s proper time no matter the circumstances.
-As the kids say, you gotta learn how to take an L. The larger encouragement for me has been that those coworkers who did stick around through those difficult days have a deeper understanding of the workplace and even though we’re still young grasshoppers in our growth as organizers at this job, we’re slowly but surely building up a shop floor presence.
+It’s better to give each part of AEIOU it’s proper time no matter the circumstances.
+The larger encouragement for me has been that those coworkers who did stick around through those difficult days have a deeper understanding of the workplace and even though we’re still young grasshoppers in our growth as organizers at this job, we’re slowly but surely building up a shop floor presence.